 Never keep tetra with large sized fishes (oscar fish, jaguar cichlid, green terror, convict cichlid, Jack Dempsey fish).

-In community aquariums, maintaining a ratio of multiple females to each male can help reduce aggression and promote a more balanced and harmonious environment.
-However, for a typical community setup, sexing individual flame tetras is not always crucial, as their peaceful nature allows them to coexist well regardless of their gender.
+In community aquariums, maintaining a ratio of multiple females to each male can help minimize aggression and create a more balanced environment.
+However, sexing individual flame tetras is not always necessary for a typical community setup.
+Their peaceful nature allows them to coexist harmoniously, regardless of gender, making them an excellent choice for mixed-species tanks.
+This compatibility contributes to a lively and dynamic aquarium, where the flame tetras add both color and activity.

 Gender differences: male vs female

-Distinguishing between male and female flame tetras can be challenging, as they exhibit minimal sexual dimorphism.
-However, there are a few subtle characteristics that can help differentiate between the sexes:
+Distinguishing between male and female flame tetras can be quite challenging due to their minimal sexual dimorphism, but several subtle characteristics can assist in differentiating between the sexes.

 Breeding